Geometry and topology of geometric limits I: Preliminaries

 \begin{definition} Let $H$ be a hierarchy of geodesics on $S$.
 A {\em slice} of $H$ is a set of pairs $\sigma=\{(g,v)\}$ of a geodesic $g \in H$ and a simplex $v$ on $g$ which has the following properties. \begin{enumerate} \item If $(g,v_1)$ and $(g,v_2)$ are contained in $\sigma$, then $v_1=v_2$. \item There is a pair $(g_\sigma, v_\sigma)$ called the bottom pair, and except for the bottom pair every pair $(h,w) \in \sigma$ is supported in a component domain of some other $(k, u) \in \sigma$. \end{enumerate} We also call $g_\sigma$ the bottom geodesic and $v_\sigma$ the bottom simplex of $\sigma$.

-A slice $\sigma$ is said to be {\em saturated} when for any $(g,v) \in \sigma$ and its component domain $D$, if there is a geodesic $h$ in $H$ supported on $D$, there must be some simplex $w$ of $h$ such that $(h, w) \in \sigma$.
+A slice $\sigma$ is said to be {\em saturated} if for any $(g,v) \in \sigma$ and its component domain $D$ for which there is a geodesic $h$ in $H$ supported on $D$, there is some simplex $w$ of $h$ such that $(h, w) \in \sigma$.
 We say that $\sigma$ is {\em non-annular saturated} if the above holds provided that $D$ is not an annulus.
 For a slice $\sigma$, $\mathbf{base}(\sigma)$ denotes the union of all vertices contained in simplices which appear in $\sigma$, which forms a simplex of $\cc(D(g_\sigma))$. \end{definition}